Crockett County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

 - BAC over 0.08: If your breath or blood alcohol concentration (BAC) was 0.08% or higher, your license will likely be suspended.
-The specific suspension period for a first offense DUI in Tennessee can vary, but you can expect a suspension of at least 1 year.
+The specific suspension period for a first offense DUI in Tennessee is one year.

 - Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
 This permit is typically valid until the date of your ALR hearing or the date your suspension officially begins (if you didn't request a hearing or if the hearing upholds the suspension).